 Signs and symptoms of anaphylaxis are potentially life threatening and include any one of the following:

-- difficult/noisy breathing
+- Difficult or noisy breathing

-- swelling of tongue
+- Swelling of the tongue

-- swelling/tightness in throat
+- Swelling or tightness in throat

-- difficulty talking and/or hoarse voice
+- Difficulty talking or hoarse voice

-- wheeze or persistent cough
+- Wheeze or persistent cough

-- pale and floppy (in young children)
+- Pale and floppy (in young children)

-- swelling of face, lips and eyes
+- Swelling of face, lips and/or eyes

-- hives or welts on the skin
+- Hives or welts

 Identifying the cause of anaphylaxis is important

 Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes such as foods or medicines consumed that day, or exposure to insects.
 This approach will also help to exclude conditions that can sometimes be confused with anaphylaxis, such as fainting or an epileptic seizure.

 It is important to note that some methods which claim to test for allergies (including cytotoxic food testing, Vega testing, kinesiology, allergy elimination techniques, iridology, pulse testing, Alcat testing, Rinkel's intradermal testing, reflexology, hair analysis and IgG food allergy testing) are not medically or scientifically proven methods to confirm allergy.
-Information about these tests is available on the ASCIA website

 Effective management of anaphylaxis saves lives